 Should I Exercise Pre-Sale or IPO?

-If the stock option plan allows for it, you may exercise shares before they vest to start the clock for the capital gains holding period.
+If the stock option/award plan allows for it, you may exercise shares before they vest to start the clock for the capital gains holding period.
 Look at taking an 83(b) election within 30 days of the exercise and transfer of shares.
 Since the shares are illiquid and have little value upon a start-up, you want to make this election before the company starts additional funding rounds.

 A company sale can create great wealth, but without proper planning, one can find themselves in difficult tax situations and much less wealth than they were counting on.
-We believe it could be helpful to start working now with someone who understands the tax and equity compensation issues with a company sale or IPO to avoid the mistakes and maximize what you can keep.